JEFworks Lab Guide

 For all communication methods, please respect people’s working patterns, and remember that other people will have different priorities and focus.
 Please give consideration to the timing of your correspondence with respect to what the recipient needs to do.
 No lab members are required nor should feel obliged to reply to messages outside of their typical work hours.
 Seeking out in-person discussions is strongly encouraged for urgent matters requiring immediate attention.

 We strive to respect the ability of fellow lab members to engage in distraction-free deep thinking and long periods of uninterrupted work.
-As such, please limit requests for meetings to urgent matters on Wednesdays (Deepwork days).

 Lab members are encouraged to seek out and identify biological labs and clinical colleagues who may be interested in mutually beneficial collaboration opportunities.
 However, new collaborations should be discussed with Prof. Fan prior to accepting the project in order to ensure appropriate negotiation of authorship, funding, and other trainee priorities.